-During Q2 2019, the results from the initial analytical program were received.
-Twenty of the 25 drill holes returned higher (from 3% to 260%) acid soluble copper concentrations and 19 drill holes returned thicker (from 1.0m to 62.7m) mineralized intervals compared to the historical data base.
+In Q2 2019, the analytical results indicated that 20 of the 25 drill holes included in the initial program returned higher (from 3% to 260%) acid soluble copper concentrations and 19 drill holes returned thicker (from 1.0m to 62.7m) mineralized intervals compared to the historical data base.
 The program also indicated that additional sampling was required in several drill holes to define the full extent of the mineralized intervals.
-The ASCu/TCu ratio for the 25 drill holes averaged 86% in 2019 compared to 71% in the original data base.